Complete guide to 5G

 5G stocks: investment tips

-5G speed is currently being touted by many as revolutionary, even potentially replacing fixed-line broadband, but confusion still remains over just how much faster it will be.
+5G speed is currently being touted by many as revolutionary, even potentially replacing fixed-line broadband in due course.

 There are four significant flavours of 5G ranging from so-called standard 5G to industrial 5G.
 The speeds achieved on each flavour vary based on the technology and how the data and signals are being used.
-Read more about this on our 5G technology page.
+We've outlined the key categories in the table below.
+Read more about these on our 5G technology page.